ICE Arrests Husband Who Was Taking Wife to Give Birth at Hospital

 “I feel very bad right now,” Venegas told CBS2 News in Spanish from her hospital room.

 Lara and Venegas were stopping to get gas on their way to the hospital when two SUVs approached them.
-Agents asked Venegas.to produce identification, which she did.
+Agents asked Venegas to produce identification, which she did.
 When they asked the same of Arrona, he said he did not have any, but could return to his house to provide it.
-The agents then searched Arrona’s car for weapons and arrested him, leaving a distraught Venegas alone at the gas station – an image captured on its surveillance video.
+The agents then searched Arrona’s car for weapons and arrested him, leaving a distraught Venegas alone at the gas station — an scene captured on surveillance video:

 “I asked them why they separate good people, why they weren’t arresting people who do bad things, and I asked them to let us go.”
 Venegas told a local NBC News affiliate.
 “They told me they were only doing their job.”